-However, compensating for this is a naturally higher ball flight, partly due to the relatively weaker lofts and partly due to the deeper CG position.
+However, compensating for this is a naturally higher ball flight, which is a little surprising considering the stronger lofts.
+But in this case, the deeper CG position really helps to compensate.

-Performance on off-center hits sees a definite improvement over the standard Apex 21.
-This is in contrast to the MAVRIK MAX iron, which was at best only slightly more forgiving than the MAVRIK Standard.
+In my experience, performance on off-center hits sees a distinct improvement over the standard Apex 21.
+This is in contrast to the MAVRIK MAX iron, which was at best only marginally more forgiving than the MAVRIK Standard.

 In my tests, ball speed numbers around the perimeter of the face were, on average, 5.6 mph greater, with a six-yard tighter dispersion resulting from a higher MOI.